Storting: Party groups

 Each party represented in parliament has a party group.
 It is led by a board and chaired by a parliamentary leader.
 It is customary for the party leader to also act as parliamentary leader, but since party leaders of government parties normally sit as ministers, governing parties elect other representatives as their parliamentary leaders.
-The table reflects the results of the September 2017 election.
+The table reflects the results of the September 2021 election.

 Elections

-Members to Stortinget are elected based on party-list proportional representation in plural member constituencies.
+Members to the Storting are elected based on party-list proportional representation in plural member constituencies.
 This means that representatives from different political parties are elected from each constituency.
 The constituencies are identical to the 19 former counties of Norway.
-Although county mergers have brought the number of counties down to 11, the 10 constituencies are unchanged.
+Although county mergers have brought the number of counties down to 15, the 19 constituencies are unchanged.
 The electorate does not vote for individuals but rather for party lists, with a ranked list of candidates nominated by the party.
-This means that the person on top of the list will get the seat unless the voter alters the ballot.
 Parties may nominate candidates from outside their own constituency, and even Norwegian citizens currently living abroad.

 The Sainte-Laguë method is used for allocating parliamentary seats to parties.
 As a result, the percentage of representatives is roughly equal to the nationwide percentage of votes.
 Still, a party with a high number of votes in only one constituency can win a seat there even if the nationwide percentage is low.
 This has happened several times in Norwegian history.
 Conversely, if a party's initial representation in Stortinget is proportionally less than its share of votes, the party may seat more representatives through leveling seats, provided that the nationwide percentage is above the election threshold, currently at 4%.
 In 2009, nineteen seats were allocated via the leveling system.
 Elections are held each four years (in odd-numbered years occurring after a year evenly divisible by four), normally on the second Monday of September.

 Unlike most other parliaments, the Storting always serves its full four-year term; the Constitution does not allow snap elections.
 Substitutes for each deputy are elected at the same time as each election, so by-elections are rare.

 Norway switched its parliamentary elections from single-member districts decided by two-round run-offs to multi-member districts with proportional representation in 1919.